How To Make Technology in Education Actually Work

 Because we’ve confused the end-game.

 We don’t need technology in education because the technology is available.
 We need it to get better results.
 To provide better value for investment in education.
-To help create the next generation of creators, builders, thinkers and visionaries who will take our society forwards.
+To help create the next generation of creators, builders, thinkers, and visionaries who will take our society forward.

 And the best way we can do this is by designing the user experience of education.

-By understanding their goals and behaviour, we can create products, systems and interfaces that are so easy to use a baby could figure them out (and the way things are going, it’s likely a baby could be using it!).
+By understanding their goals and behavior, we can create products, systems, and interfaces that are so easy to use a baby could figure them out (and the way things are going, it’s likely a baby could be using it!).